-(subscription required), Marchionne also revealed that the deal between Ferrari and Alfa Romeo would be announced within a month.
+And, according to Automotive News (subscription required), Marchionne also revealed that the deal between Ferrari and Alfa Romeo would be announced within a month.

 Marchionne is also reported to have said that developing engines worthy of the Alfa Romeo brand was the biggest issue remaining with his turnaround plans for the Italian brand.